+representing the payoff, with cash-settlement part $g_0$ and physical-delivery part $g_1$ at maturity.
+It entitles its holder to receive $g_0(S_T, Y_T)$ in cash and $g_1(S_T, Y_T)$ in units of the underlying risky asset, when $(S_T, Y_T)$ is the risky asset price and the level of market impact at maturity. \end{definition}

+Henceforth, $T$ is a fixed maturity time.
+The optimization task for the seller, that is the issuer, of the option with payoff $(g_0, g_1)$ is to do dynamic hedging at minimal cost to avoid potential losses from her obligation to deliver the payoff at maturity.

-Among her admissible trading strategies $\Gamma$ (to be specified precisely in Section~\ref{subsec:targetformu}), she is going to look for the cheapest strategies to super-replicate the option's payout in the following sense. \begin{definition}[Hedging of a non-covered option] A superhedging strategy is a self-financing strategy $(\beta, \assetsProcess)$ with $\assetsProcess\in \Gamma$, $\assetsProcess_{0-} = 0$, and
+Among her admissible trading strategies $\Gamma$ (to be specified precisely in Section~\ref{subsec:targetformu}), she is going to look for the cheapest strategies to super-replicate the option's payout in the following sense. \begin{definition}[Hedging of an option] A superhedging strategy is a self-financing strategy $(\assetbeta, \assetsProcess)$ with $\assetsProcess\in \Gamma$, $\assetsProcess_{0-} = 0$, and

-\end{definition} We stress again that a hedging strategy has to deliver exactly the physical component $g_1(S_T, Y_T)$ at maturity, and that any further (long or short) position in the underlying has to be unwound before the options are settled at the resulting price $S_T$ and impact level $Y_T$.
-In particular, a hedging strategy for a payoff with pure cash delivery part is a round trip, i.e.~it begins and ends with zero shares in the underlying, while the hedging strategy for a payoff with non-trivial physical delivery part should be such that the amount of risky assets held at maturity will meet exactly the physical delivery requirement.
-Thus, hedging strategies for European contingent claims with physical delivery can be different from those with pure cash delivery part, and as it will turn out, their respective prices can also differ.
+\end{definition} We emphasize that a hedging strategy has to deliver the physical component $g_1(S_T, Y_T)$ at maturity exactly, and that any further (long or short) position in the underlying has to be unwound before options are settled at the resulting price $S_T$ and impact level $Y_T$.
+In particular, a hedging strategy for a payoff with pure cash delivery part is a so-called round trip, i.e.~it begins and ends with zero shares in the underlying, while the hedging strategy for a payoff with non-trivial physical delivery part should be such that the amount of risky assets held at maturity will meet exactly the physical delivery requirement.
+Thus, hedging strategies for European contingent claims with physical delivery can be different from those with pure cash delivery part, and we will see, that their respective prices can also differ.